Video Game Music

 Type of music will depend on the game that has to be developed, hence, methods, instruments, and tools may vary.
 But the essence of musical creation is the same.
 The theory, in musical composition, is similar.

-Copyright in songs
+Copyright in songs and Creative Commons Music

 Music composers for video games always keep the moral rights of their works, which are non-transferable, that is, their names should appear in the credits of the game.
-Although it is clear that in a signed contract, many things can change.
+Although it is clear that in a signed contract, many things may change.
 Economic rights are transferable through a contract signed by the composer with the video game developers.
 We are talking about copyright.
 Everything is part of an economic agreement.